Refinitiv/refinitiv-ui/documents/src/pages/build-element/element-types.md

 }
 ```

-## Configuration Types
+## Element Configuration Strategies

-There are three main configuration types to choose from.
+When design a component API, there are three main configuration strategies to choose from.
 Standard, Data and Configured.
 Simplistic elements, like buttons, are considered standard and follow standard configuration principals.

 Data driven elements like lists, trees and grids tend to follow data configuration, except for when detailed configuration is required.

-### Standard Elements
+### Standard

-These are configured by passing attributes to the element and are comparable to native HTML Elements in the browser.
+Elements are configured by passing attributes to the element.
+This approach is simple and comparable to native HTML Elements in the browser.

 ```html
 <efx-element disabled value="1">Hello world</efx-element>
 ```

-If configured, other elements can be slotted in as children to either be rendered, or, provide additional configuration.
+Another slightly different approach, other elements can be slotted in as children to either be rendered, or, provide additional configurations.

 ```html
 <efx-element>